 So we reviewed how hospital bills and EOBs are laid out, and the tricks that hospitals sometimes use to disguise the actual rates.

 When you receive your hospital, you should never pay the full Billed Charges.
-That’s what we call the “sucker” rate — the amount the hospital is trying to get away with charging you.
+That’s what we call the “sucker” rate.

 And if you have insurance, make sure you’re paying only the Allowed Amount.